Mature Masculine

 Extremist

 The Extremist is what happens when allegiance to the flame crushes obedience.
 He rejects all tradition and authority.
 He follows only his own truth with fanatic certainty.
-He mistakes rebellion for awakening and confuses isolation with independence.
+He mistakes rebellion for awakening.
+He confuses isolation with independence.

-The mature Seeker stands on two pillars: allegiance to the flame and obedience.
+The Mature Seeker stands on two pillars: allegiance to the flame and obedience.
 The Extremist has kept only one.
-He has allegiance without the humility that makes it wise, the teachability that makes it grow, or the connection that makes it grounded.
-His seeking has become fanaticism because it has no guidance.
+He has allegiance without humility, without teachability, without connection.
+His seeking becomes fanaticism because it has no guidance.

 Extremist Declarations

-- I follow my own truth, no one else's.
+• I follow my own truth, not anyone else's.

-- I don't need teachers; I have direct access.
+• I don't need teachers; I have direct access to truth.

 The Extremist's Imbalance